 Parks and Recreation

-Upper Makefield’s Parks and Recreation Committee collaborates with staff and community volunteers to maintain and to develop our two public parks.
+Upper Makefield’s Park and Recreation Board collaborates with staff and community volunteers to maintain and to develop our two public parks.

 1455 River Road New Hope, PA 18938 (between Brownsburg Road East and Stoneybrook Road) This 37-acre park includes an ADA-compliant playground with play areas designated for younger and older children.
 As the park use has grown, we’ve added a pavilion, charcoal grills, a tennis court and a basketball court, trees and benches, and pet stations.
 History of Brownsburg Park development